knative/docs/CONTRIBUTING.md

 By default, new documentation should be written on the `master` branch and then cherry-picked to the release branches if needed.
 Note that the default view of
 <https://knative.dev/> is of the most recent release branch, which means that
-changes to `master` don’t show up unless explicitly cherrypicked.
+changes to `master` don't show up unless explicitly cherrypicked.
 This also means that documentation changes for a release _should be made during the development cycle_, rather than at the last minute or after the release.